goodbayscott/scott_myagi_test/public-site/content/_index.md

     you're ready you can share that content with your team or with the entire Myagi network.
 feature3:
-  heading: Communicate and co-ordinate
+  heading: Communicate and coordinate
   text: Sometimes you just need to get a quick message out to frontline staff.
 With
     Myagi, you can deliver announcements which then become discussion threads.
-This functionality is available to brands and team managers as well.
+Keep control of the messages by only allowing admins and managers to post, lest that cheeky employee send out a poop emoji en masse.
 feature4:
   heading: 'BYOB: Bring your own branding'
   text: Your team deserves to feel at home, so own your space with Myagi’s rich custom